 This is the most popular protein-rich foods.
 There are tons of easy-to-cook and mouth-watering recipes that you can prepare using chicken or turkey breast meat.
 Remember to stick to the white meats because dark meats are a bit higher in fats.
 Also, remove the skin before cooking to reduce the intake of saturated fats.
 Don’t forget some protein rich foods, such as this one, which can be enjoyed with your favorite side dish!

 Seafood is an excellent source of protein.
-If you are currently on a low-carb and high-protein diet, then fish is a must-have food.
-Fish such as salmon and tuna are loaded with nutrients to keep you full for hours.
+If you are currently on a low-carb and high-protein diet, then fish such as salmon and tuna are loaded with nutrients to keep you full for hours.
 In addition, the omega-3 fatty acids derived from fish are essential for having healthy arteries, reducing inflammation and keeping the brain healthy.